Nothing (company): Essential Space

 Essential Space is an AI-powered content management feature developed by Nothing Technology Limited, introduced with the launch of the Nothing Phone (3a) series in March 2025.
-Designed to act as a "second memory," Essential Space enables users to capture, organize, and retrieve digital content such as screenshots, voice notes, and photos through a dedicated hardware button known as the Essential Key.
+Designed to act as a "second memory," Essential Space enables users to capture, organise, and retrieve digital content such as screenshots, voice notes, and photos through a dedicated hardware button known as the Essential Key.